-Quick Tip: Use Rice to Clean Bottles and Vases
+Quick Tip: How to Clean Glass Bottles (and Vases) with Rice

 Irregularly-shaped glassware can put a bottleneck in your dishwashing duties.
 Next time, simplify the process with this secret cleaning ingredient.

 Your holiday spirits may be high when the champagne and the conversation is overflowing, but after the guests leave, you’re left with that sinking feeling of washing the dirty dishes—namely those irregularly-shaped bottles with hard-to-clean surfaces.
 Whether it’s a jar, vacuum flask, water bottle, or narrow vase, attempting to squeeze a dish sponge into an uncooperative carafe can seem more difficult than surviving a holiday dinner without one family argument.

 Fortunately, a few seasonal drinks or decorations don’t have to turn an post-meal session of dishwashing into more of a chore than it already is.
 You can remove stubborn grit from finicky flagons using little more than the grain of life: rice.